 - Posts with a title, regardless of length, will be sent to Twitter using the title and a link back to your microblog to read the full post.

-- The first photo embedded in a post is automatically downloaded and attached to your tweet.
-Photos should be larger than 200x200, to avoid accidentally cross-posting small buttons and tracking images that some blog systems include.
+- Up to 4 photos embedded in a post are automatically downloaded and attached to your tweet.
+Photos should be larger than 200×200, to avoid accidentally cross-posting small buttons and tracking images that some blog systems include.

 You can continue to reply and favorite directly on Twitter, and also on Micro.blog.
 Replies posted directly on Micro.blog aren’t included in your microblog RSS feed, so they won’t be sent to Twitter.

 Follow the same steps to enable Facebook cross-posting.
 Facebook posts are not truncated as they are with Twitter.
 Because Facebook has disabled automatic posting to a Facebook profile, you will have to pick a Facebook page to send posts to.